 You could propose learning a new skill unrelated to work, such as cooking or painting classes.
 You could organize a cultural exchange if you have international teams with diverse backgrounds.
 This activity may help you learn more about your team members and understand each other.

-• Show appreciation.
+- Show appreciation.
 It’s essential to implement regular recognition as part of your company culture.
 Don’t wait to reach significant milestones.
 Instead, praise your employees for their hard work along the way.
-Acknowledge their contribution by showing them genuine gratitude.
+Acknowledge their contributions with genuine gratitude, whether it’s through a simple thank you or a certificate of recognition for their efforts.

 Conclusion